All Episodes

 How are you?

-Well, I would be listening to it, except that I am uh I'm from Florida, but I'm actually in Oregon.
+Well, I would be listening to it, except that I'm from Florida, but I'm actually in Oregon at the moment.

 What's going on?

-Well, I just wanted to say that uh I agree with you that you know Trump does have a way of you know getting the message out, you know, very in in very small words.
+Well, I just wanted to say that I agree with you that Trump does have a way of getting the message out in very small words.

-I mean, he'll say that uh this judge was a Mexican, but he meant all of that other stuff that you were talking about.
+I mean, he'll say that this judge was a Mexican, but he met all of that other stuff that you were talking about.

-But the uh uh the thing that's going on, I believe right now is that you know the minorities are just taking this to the extreme.
+But the thing that's going on, I believe, right now, is that the minorities are just taking this to the extreme.

-Anytime that they're that they're minority uh you know, ethnicity or whatever is mentioned, they they want to take offense.
+Anytime that their minority ethnicity or whatever is mentioned, they want to take a sense.

-I mean, am I supposed to go around saying ha I'm a white man?
+I mean, am I supposed to go down saying, hi, I'm a white man?

-Or, you know, and you're supposed to know what I mean?
+Or am you supposed to know what I mean?

-No, I just think that if a why is a judge connect connected to a lawyer's group called the race.
+No, I just think that why is a judge connected to a lawyers group called The Race?

-Why is that why is that website help illegal immigrants, and why would it be a stretch to say a lawyer's group that has the race in its title and and email links to help illegal immigrants that they might not be favorable towards Donald Trump, who's very well known on his position about illegal immigration.
+And why would it be a stretch to say a lawyer's group that has the race in its title and email links to help illegal immigrants that they might not be favorable towards Donald Trump, who's very well known on his position about illegal immigration?

 I don't think that's a stretch.